nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Please note that the level of language markup required by suppliers in these guidelines may not in all cases meet the [WCAG success criterion 3.1.2 Language of Parts](https://www.w3.org/TR/WCAG/#language-of-parts).

+#### Uppercase text

+The source material may contain text that is set in all uppercase or small caps for layout reasons.
+Common examples are headings, title page text and lead-ins, where the first words of a chapter or block of text are set in a different style.
+Such text must be represented with lower case letters, with an initial capital letter at the beginning of the heading or sentence.
+Exceptions to this rule are proper nouns, which have an initial capital letter, and certain acronyms and abbreviations.
+Lead-ins are marked up with `<span class="lead-in">`.

+When uppercase text is changed to lower case, the spelling should conform to, firstly, capitalization patterns in the surrounding text and, secondly, capitalization rules of the language.
+Where capital letters represent symbols, or are used in formulas or mathematical expressions, it is very important to preserve the original representation.

 ## Specific Requirements for Advanced Content

 ### Mathematical Content